Having a grab-and-go binder for emergency situations is smart and practical.

 I don’t want that to happen to me.

 Tips for Fingerprints:

-- DO NOT “roll” your finger when pressing it on the paper.
+- Do not “roll” your finger when pressing it on the paper.
 This can cause the ridges to distort.
-And don’t use too much ink: practice on a piece of paper first!
+Also, don’t use too much ink: practice on a piece of paper first!

 - From one of my great readers: “Doing your own fingerprints at home can sometimes be difficult because of smudging, etc. Another option is to get a fingerprint card taken at any local police station/sheriff’s office.
 It’s free at my local police station, but sometimes they charge a small fee.
 You just need to take a photo ID with you when you go.”

 Behind each ID (in the same sheet protector/pocket), I keep that child’s birth certificate, shot record, social security form, etc. My kids have no allergies or health concerns, but if they did, I would keep details on that info in this sleeve as well.